Links on SoundGuys may earn us a commission. Learn more.

 That sounds amazing, but in practice, it means that instead of sounding one-fourth as loud as it should, the airplane engine hum will sound one-eighth as loud as it should.
 Not Earth-shattering, but a noticeable improvement nonetheless.
 The redesign of these headphones improved the isolation somewhat, and that pays dividends in the form of increased high-frequency attenuation.

 Though we hesitate to crown the Bose QuietComfort 45 the king of ANC, Bose is definitely keeping pace with Sony and Apple after getting leapfrogged for a few years there.
-Bear in mind though, there’s no way to disable the active noise cancelling without enabling Aware mode on the QC 45.
+Bear in mind that there’s no way to disable the active noise cancelling without enabling Aware mode on the QC 45.
 At least with the Bose QC 35 II, which lacks an Aware mode, you can turn off ANC and enjoy music.

 If you owned the Bose QuietComfort 35 or Bose QuietComfort 35 II, you won’t notice a massive upgrade here.
 But because the newer Bose QuietComfort 45 isolates better, overall performance is measurably improved, even though the Bose QuietComfort 35 II was already pretty great.

 How good does the Bose QuietComfort 45 sound?

 As much as I’d love to tell you that the Bose QuietComfort 45 offers some sort of improvement over its predecessors, I can’t.
 It’s fine, decent even—just not great.
-A lot of our gripes with the headset have to do with an overemphasized high-end, which does a good job making speech intelligible; however, it makes busy tracks with a lot of high-pitched sounds like punk, badly mixed 90s-2000s music, and some pop tracks sound pretty terrible.
+A lot of our gripes with the headset have to do with an overemphasized high-end relative to our target.
+This does a good job making speech intelligible; however, it makes busy tracks with a lot of high-pitched sounds like punk, badly mixed 90s-2000s music, and some pop tracks sound pretty terrible.
 Of course, there’s plenty of blame that falls on the producers of these tracks—but at the time, they were mixing for the “bass boost” crowd, and consequently weren’t thinking the world would ever have to deal with equipment with this much high-end emphasis.
 It’s not Bose’s fault that these tracks weren’t well-mixed, but it’s much more grating with a sound like that of the Bose QuietComfort 45.

 Lows, mids, and highs